gamzetuncay/nft-scanner-basic/README.md

 Use your mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd><kbd>Space</kbd> keys on your keyboard to move forward, left, backward, right and jump respectively.
 You can also press the <kbd>P</kbd> key to adjust the graphics settings.

 1- Change Contract Address
-2- dcl start
+2- dcl start --web3
-3- add &ENABLE_WEB3 to URL
-4- dcl deploy --skip-build
+3- dcl deploy --skip-build

 ## Try it out